Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Planetary atmospheres, geological activity, and stellar winds

 Atoms and molecules can be exchanged between a planet's surface layers and its atmosphere via a variety of processes and over many timescales.
 For example, changes in temperature can increase condensation rates to the surface, forming surface liquids or ices (evident on Earth and Mars).
 Chemical reactions (weathering) can also remove particles from the atmosphere, and is typically most effective in warm or wet environments (evident on Venus, Earth, and Mars).
 Adsorption removes atmospheric particles that stick to surface materials.
 Most or all of these processes can be considered to be reversible.
 Release of particles back to the atmosphere can involve changes in temperature, chemical reactions (including reactions with sunlight), and geologic events that allow subsurface reservoirs access to the atmosphere.

-All planetary atmospheres are subject to impact from asteroids, comets, dust, and even atoms and molecules.
+All planetary atmospheres are \indexit{climate!asteroid impact}subject to impact from asteroids, comets, dust, and even atoms and molecules.
 Impactors of all sizes can deliver volatile species to an atmosphere ({\em e.g.}, impact delivery is responsible for at least part of Earth's water inventory as well as meteoritic layers observed in terrestrial planet ionospheres).
-Impacts can also remove atmospheric particles via collisions, and sufficiently large impactors can additionally accelerate atmospheric particles via impact vapor plumes and lofted surface material [\ldots] Monte Carlo simulations suggest impacts have resulted in a net gain of atmospheric gases for Earth and Mars over Solar System history, and a net loss for Venus.\activity{To get an idea of scales: estimate the size of a comet that would double the CO$_2$ content of Earth's atmosphere.
+Impacts can also remove atmospheric particles via collisions, and sufficiently large impactors can additionally accelerate atmospheric particles via impact vapor plumes and lofted surface material [\ldots] Monte Carlo simulations suggest impacts have resulted in a net gain of atmospheric gases for Earth and Mars over Solar System history, and a net loss for Venus.\activity{{\em Show:} To get an idea of scales: estimate the size of a comet that would double the CO$_2$ content of Earth's atmosphere.
 How does that compare to, e.g. comet 1P, the target of the {\em Giotto} mission, and 67C, the target of the {\em Rosetta} mission?}

-Hydrodynamic escape occurs when a light species escapes (thermally) in sufficient abundance that it becomes equivalent to a net upward wind, and drags heavier species with it through collisions.
+Hydrodynamic escape \indexit{atmosphere!hydrodynamic escape}occurs when a light species escapes (thermally) in \indexit{hydrodynamic escape|see{atmosphere}}sufficient abundance that it becomes equivalent to a net upward wind, and drags heavier species with it through collisions.
 This process is usually enabled by high solar EUV flux or another form of heating.
 It should have been significant for all of the terrestrial planets during the first few hundred million years after formation, stripping away most of their primordial atmospheres. [\ldots]

 The removal of atmospheric particles to space from the upper layers of the atmosphere is commonly referred to as “escape to space”.
 This term typically excludes impacts by asteroids, meteoroids, and comets, and hydrodynamic escape is also often listed as a distinct process.
 Here, “escape to space” encompasses a set of approximately six processes, all of which provide escape energy to atmospheric particles.
 The energy is ultimately provided (sometimes directly, and sometimes indirectly) through interaction with the parent star and stellar wind. [\ldots] It is currently thought that atmospheric escape has played an important role in the evolution of the climates of both Venus and Mars by altering atmospheric pressure and trace gas abundance.''